TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/device/am62x/getting_started_flash.md

         All commands from config file are executed !!!

--  After all the applications along with a53 freertos application flashing is done, you will see something like below
+-  After all the applications along with A53 FreeRTOS application flashing is done, you will see something like below:

         Parsing config file ...
         Parsing config file ...
 SUCCESS.
 Found 9 command(s) !!!